awsdocs/amazon-ec2-user-guide/doc_source/ec2-reserved-instances.md

 # Reserved Instances<a name="ec2-reserved-instances"></a>

-Reserved Instances provide you with a significant discount compared to On\-Demand Instance pricing\.
+Reserved Instances provide you with significant savings on your Amazon EC2 costs compared to On\-Demand Instance pricing\.
 Reserved Instances are not physical instances, but rather a billing discount applied to the use of On\-Demand Instances in your account\.
-These On\-Demand Instances must match certain attributes in order to benefit from the billing discount\.
+These On\-Demand Instances must match certain attributes, such as instance type and Region, in order to benefit from the billing discount\.

+Savings Plans also offer significant savings on your Amazon EC2 costs compared to On\-Demand Instance pricing\.
+With Savings Plans, you make a commitment to a consistent usage amount, measured in USD per hour\.
+This provides you with the flexibility to use the instance configurations that best meet your needs and continue to save money, instead of making a commitment to a specific instance configuration\.
+For more information, see the [AWS Savings Plans User Guide](https://docs.aws.amazon.com/savingsplans/latest/userguide/)\.

+## Reserved Instance Overview<a name="ri-overview"></a>

 The following diagram shows a basic overview of purchasing and using Reserved Instances\.